 I’m happy to say that currently, our little munchkin is back to sleeping 12 hours most nights (knock on wood!).
 And the big key to our success?
 Well, I believe it’s a combination of things:

 - We started feeding the little hungry hippo LOTS.
 I mean lots.
 Like five meals a day in addition to nursing and formula-made bottles.

 - I started really focusing on his daytime naps and tried my hardest to get him at least two decent naps of around two hours each.
 Sometimes, he’d take take a third late afternoon nap, too.
 For the longest time, W would nurse and fall asleep on me.
 I’d usually just let him sleep his full nap on me while I answered e-mails, edited photos, worked on blog posts, etc. but my movements would sometimes wake him and it wasn’t the most comfortable situation for either of us.

 - I introduced the DockATot Grand (c/o) for his daytime naps which I believe has allowed him a higher quality of sleep and freed me to be much more productive during this time.
 I chose the DockATot Grand size which is intended for children 9-36 months but they also make a smaller Deluxe version that is made for 0-8 months.

-I’m also excited that we’ll be able to use the DockATot Grand until Winston is 36 months and if he has any trouble transitioning to his toddler bed, this should help out tremendously.
+I’m also excited that we’ll be able to use the DockATot Grand until W is 36 months and if he has any trouble transitioning to his toddler bed, this should help out tremendously.

 Photography and styling by Sarah Darcy of Classic Bride blog.